-The members of the Audit Committee are Barry Allan (Chairman), Kenneth Stowe and Aubrey Eveleigh.
-Messrs.
-Allan and Stowe are independent (as defined in National Instrument 52-110 - Audit Committees ("NI 52-110")
+The members of the Audit Committee are Eric Wallman CPA, CA (Chair), Brian Bosse and Greg Fenton, Messrs.
+Wallman, Fenton are independent (as defined in National Instrument 52-110 - Audit Committees ("NI 52-110") adopted by the Canadian

-adopted by the Canadian Securities Administrators), Mr. Eveleigh is not independent as he is an officer of the Corporation, and all members are financially literate (as defined in NI 52-110).
+Securities Administrators), and all members are financially literate (as defined in NI 52-110).

 Name of Member Independent (1) Financially Literate (2)

-Barry Allan (Chair) Yes Yes
+Eric Wallman CPA, CA (Chair) Yes Yes

-Kenneth Stowe Yes Yes
+Brian Bosse No Yes

-Aubrey Eveleigh No Yes
+Greg Fenton Yes Yes

 - (1) To be considered independent, a member of the Audit Committee must not have any direct or indirect "material relationship" with the Corporation.
-A "material relationship" is a relationship which could, in the view of the board of directors of the Corporation, be reasonably expected to interfere with the exercise of a member's independent judgment. - (2) To be considered financially literate, a member of the Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.
+A "material relationship" is a relationship which could. in the view of the board of directors of the Corporation. be reasonably expected to interfere with the exercise of a member's independent judgment. - (2) To be considered financially literate, a member of the Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.